-The signed/lettered edition is up for pre-order to those who’ve purchased the signed/lettered edition of Golden Son.
-The leatherbound edition goes for $300.
+The signed/lettered edition was up for pre-order to those who purchased the signed/lettered edition of Golden Son.
+However, that has since sold out.

 Tommy Arnold made prints for the Red Rising and Golden Son Sub Press artwork available for sale for a very limited time.
 Hopefully he’ll do the same for the Morning Star artwork.
 I’ll update if/when there’s information on that.

 Series 2 of the Sons of Ares Comics